 |✅ Paraben-free||✅ Cetaphil is Ideal for Normal to Oily Skin|

 |✅ Cetaphil is a Liquid Formula with a Matte Finish|

 |✅ CearVe Contains 6% Titanium Dioxide and 5% Zinc Oxide, Cetaphil Contains 12% Zinc Oxide|

 WHICH MINERAL SUNSCREEN IS BETTER?

-If you want a sunscreen with the highest sun protection, then you should choose Cetaphil, as it has SPF 50 compared to CeraVe’s SPF 30.
+If you want a sunscreen with the highest sun protection, then you should consider Cetaphil, as it has SPF 50 compared to CeraVe’s SPF 30.
 Since CeraVe’s formula is tinted a medium shade, it may not work for all skin tones.

 Otherwise, choose based on your skin type.
-Those with dry skin may prefer CeraVe’s formula while those with combination and oily skin might prefer Cetaphil for its lightweight texture and matte finish.
+Those with dry skin may prefer CeraVe’s formula, while those with combination and oily skin might prefer Cetaphil for its lightweight texture and matte finish.

 CeraVe Hydrating Cleanser Bar vs Cetaphil Gentle Cleansing Bar

 This bar cleanser contains glycerin, three essential ceramides, and sodium hyaluronate to hydrate, nourish and protect your skin.
-Plus it’s non-comedogenic, fragrance-free, and accepted by the National Eczema Association, which means that it meets its criteria for use by those with sensitive skin or eczema.
+Plus, it’s non-comedogenic, fragrance-free, and accepted by the National Eczema Association, which means that it meets its criteria for use by those with sensitive skin or eczema.